A New Strategy for Patient Safety-Insight, Involvement, Improvement

-Delegates will learn more about:
+Delegates will gain:

 Once again, we are delighted to introduce an outstanding line up of contributors, willing to share knowledge, experience and insight through the plenary sessions, with ample opportunity for interactive engagement with the delegate audience.
 The agenda has been designed to allow for casual networking amongst fellow professional and contemporaries committed to providing a safer NHS.

 The Patient Safety Strategy has three guiding principles:

 A Just Culture- Blaming people for non-malicious errors is not conducive to improved safety.
 The focus should be on changing systems and procedures to allow people to conduct their job more safely.

 Open and Transparency-Encouraging staff to be open and honest when mistakes happen allows for shared discussion, learning and revisions to be made.

 Continuous Improvement-A continuous focus to make quality improvements to the system by assessing what needs to be improved, how changes will make things better and how the impact can be measured.
 Empowering staff and patients to recognise and respond is crucial.